|

 FILE

-IMAGE PREVIEW... like the above routine, but it send the image to the
+IMAGE PREVIEW... like the above routine, but it sends the image to the

-screen in a preview form instead of directly to the printer (you can re-route
+screen instead of directly to the printer (you can re-route

 This